Review: Stronghold 2 Steam Edition25 Jan 2019 0

 Just like the first Stronghold, the game offers a campaign in addition to other game modes.
-The military one follows the exploits of the lord-knights who are out and about to find and restore the rightful king of Kinda-England to the throne.
-They are opposed by various conniving lords who enjoy the freedom to run amok. -The economic campaign has the king task you with the restoration of a severely unkempt region as the previous rulers failed their duties due to laziness, corruption or overseas adventures.
+The military one follows the exploits of the lord-knights who are out and about to find and restore the rightful king of sort-of-England-but-not to the throne.
+They are opposed by various conniving lords who enjoy the freedom to run amok.
+The economic campaign has the king task you with the restoration of a severely unkempt region as the previous rulers failed their duties due to laziness, corruption or overseas adventures.

 Stronghold is a base building game at heart, with battle being a capricious beast at the best of times.
 The keep is the center of you castle; here is where your lord resides (lose him and lose the game) and holds feasts, while idle peasants lounge around the fire outside.
 Granary (for edibles) and stockpile (for anything can't/shouldn't eat) are the next buildings to be placed – they also store your starting resources.
 After that, you are free to expand as much as the scenario allows.
 Build lumberjack huts to get wood for buildings and weapons, place quarries on rock piles to get stone for defensive structures, and so on.
 Don't neglect the peasants, either: starting with the hunter's hut, you'll try to keep them all fed with a variety of foods, possibly even increasing their rations.
 You will also establish industries to churn out gear for your soldiers and keep your peasants happier.